developing abstract thinking skills blog image

 • “How would you explain AI to a child and a policymaker in different ways?”

-These types of open-ended challenges trains your brain to build narratives and engage in symbolic reasoning – all pillars of how to develop abstract thinking skills.
+These types of open-ended challenges train your brain to build narratives and engage in symbolic reasoning – all pillars of how to develop abstract thinking skills.

 From Thought to Action: Developing Abstract Thinking Skills